 The book will translate the Constitution into understandable terms for regular people and put a macro-spin on the daily news cycle.
 There is a huge hunger and need for education on this topic.
 More than anything, the book's mission is about education and service to the public.
 I hope it will be a how-to guidebook or manual for years - and generations - to come.

-Please look for the forthcoming book, “The Outsourced Constitution: How Public Power in Private Hands Erodes Democracy,” to be published in 2018 by Cambridge University Press.
+Professor Wehle is also working on the book, “The Outsourced Constitution: How Public Power in Private Hands Erodes Democracy,” to be published by Cambridge University Press.

 It is known that each click of a mouse leaves a digital trail that can be pieced together with other bits of data to create a detailed picture of an individual’s likes, dislikes, habits, acquaintances, purchase history, and medical profile.
 People are accustomed to blindly striking the “agree to these terms” button before accessing a new website or making an online purchase.
 Individual citizens know that such contracts of adhesion are an unavoidable precondition to participating in the global digital community.
 Either they do not care, or they assume that if there is ever a problem, the government and the law will protect them.